-In accordance with NFPA 110, Cummins Power Generation recommends installing standby generator sets (life safety systems) equipped with coolant heaters in locations where the minimum ambient temperature is above $40^{\circ}F$ ( $4^{\circ}C$ ).
-NFPA also requires that the engine coolant be maintained at a minimum of $90^{\circ}F$ ( $32^{\circ}C$ ) and for most applications, accept the emergency load in 10 seconds or less.
-Although most generator sets will start in temperatures below $40^{\circ}F$ ( $4^{\circ}C$ ) when equipped with coolant heaters, it might take some running time to warm the engine up before a load can be applied when ambient temperatures are below $40^{\circ}F$ ( $4^{\circ}C$ ).
+In accordance with NFPA 110, Cummins Power Generation recommends installing standby generator sets (life safety systems) equipped with coolant heaters in locations where the minimum ambient temperature is above $40^{\circ}F$ (4°C).
+NFPA also requires that the engine coolant be maintained at a minimum of $90^{\circ}F$ ($32^{\circ}C$) and for most applications, accept the emergency load in 10 seconds or less.
+Although most generator sets will start in temperatures below $40^{\circ}F$ (4°C) when equipped with coolant heaters, it might take some running time to warm the engine up before a load can be applied when ambient temperatures are below $40^{\circ}F$ (4°C).

-The Low Engine Temperature (LET) lamp on the DetectorTM control is provided to meet the requirements of NFPA 110.
+The Low Engine Temperature (LET) lamp on the Detector[TM] control is provided to meet the requirements of NFPA 110.
 The LET sensor signals an alarm when the engine coolant temperature falls below 70°F (21°C).
 In applications where the ambient temperature falls below 40°F (4°C), the LET may be lit even though the coolant heaters are connected and operable.
 Under these conditions, although the generator set may start, it may not be able to accept load within 10 seconds.
-When this condition occurs, check the coolant heaters are operating properly, other precautions might be necessary to warm the engine before applying a load.
+When this condition occurs, check the coolant heaters for proper operation.
+If the coolant heaters are operating properly, other precautions might be necessary to warm the engine before applying a load.